Ahmedalaa01v/qadaa/README.md

 ## 🌟 Contributing

-This project is built with love for the sake of Allah.
+This project is built for the sake of Allah to help the Muslim Ummah.
 If you'd like to contribute:

 1. Fork the repository
 2. Create a feature branch